Cairngorms National Park

 There is a huge network of trails both in the immediate vicinity of the Lodge and further afield suitable for walking, running and biking.
 For more information on local rotes check out the Forestry commission page for the Glenmore Forest here

 When the snow falls the trails in the Glenmore Forest are perfect for cross country skiing, there is even a piste machine which cuts the tracks when there is enough snow.
-See local shops for hiring kit.
+See local shops in Glenmore and Aviemore for hiring kit.

 Loch Morlich is a fresh water loch with a lovely sandy beach, located about a mile from the Lodge.
 During the summer months the boat hire and café are open.